Land Acquisition & Restoration Projects

 Why Native Prairie Restoration?

 The prairies of North America were once vast grasslands that covered 200 million acres, a complex ecosystem supporting a large amount of wildlife.
 Today, less than one percent of that native habitat is left.
-In restoring the prairie, we are restoring our heritage and supporting an impressive and complicated habitat that supports wildlife and is attractive to the eye.
+In restoring the prairie, we are restoring our heritage and protecting a beautiful and complicated habitat that is documented to support more than 580 species of wildlife, including birds, fur-bearing animals as well as a myriad of pollinators and other insects vital for brood rearing and environmental health.

 Prairie restoration enhances the environment.
-It increases the abundance of native plants, increases ecological diversity, and therefore creates habitats for native animals and insects.
-Prairies absorb a lot of rain, reducing erosion and runoff.
+It increases the abundance of native plants, increases ecological diversity, and therefore creates habitat for native animals and insects.
+Prairies absorb a lot of rain, reducing erosion and runoff and allowing critical aquifer recharge as well as natural filters for our rivers and streams.
 Many species of grasses and forbs (wildflowers) add significantly to the over-all health of the ecosystem.

 US Fish & Wildlife